i17an/inf1005/README.md

 - In cases where the page is broken or doesn't exist
 - Return to the home page

+Admin Page?
+(Login for admin on the website)
+- Admin Dashboard (Interactive Graphs) - Splunk?

 GitHub Commands:
--git add
+- git add
--git commit -m "message"
+- git commit -m "message"
--git commit -a
+- git commit -a
--git push
+- git push
--git status
+- git status